fruch/fruch.github.com/_posts/2012-03-29-highlights-from-pyvideoorg.md

 {% include JB/setup %}

-Look like people were quite busy in the latest [US PyCon][1], I need to promise myself to actully attand one in the next coming years. too bad there no such thing in IL, to only closest thing is the meetups of [PyWeb-IL][2] (I want to attand one also..., even thought on trying to host one at my day job office)
+Look like people were quite busy in the latest [US PyCon][1], I need to promise myself to actually attend one in the next coming years. too bad there no such thing in IL, to only closest thing is the meetups of [PyWeb-IL][2] (I want to attend one also..., even thought on trying to host one at my day job office)

-So thanks to the people of [pyvideo.org][3], we could actully see what was going on.
+So thanks to the people of [pyvideo.org][3], we could actually see what was going on.

 [1]: https://us.pycon.org/2012/
 [2]: https://groups.google.com/forum/?fromgroups#!forum/pyweb-il